ibm-cloud-docs/security-hub/deploy.md

 1. In the **Architecture** section, choose the latest product version.
 1. Click **review deployment options**.
 1. In the **Deployment options** section, select **Add to project**.
 Then, click **Add to project**.
-1. Give your project a name, enter a descriptoin, and specify a configuration name.
+1. Give your project a name, enter a description, and specify a configuration name.
 1. Click **Create**.